Welcome to Southmere Primary Academy

 All children in Nursery and Reception are given a carton of school milk free every day.

 Children in Years 1 to 6 can order this if they wish.
-(If your child is entitled to free school meals, milk is supplied free of charge.)
-We will send out a letter before the end of each term to offer you the chance to buy milk for the following term if you wish.
-We have to submit our order for milk before the start of each term, so please make sure you return your slips with your orders in by the deadline on the letter.
+(If your child is entitled to free school meals, milk is supplied free of charge.
+We will send out a letter before the end of each half term to offer you the chance to order milk for the following half term if you wish.
+We have to submit our order for milk before the start of each half term, so please make sure you return your slips with your orders in by the deadline on the letter.
 The cost of this depends on how many school days are in the next term and the cost of the milk from the suppliers.

 Change of Address/Telephone Numbers